 We provide suitable training, along with ongoing support and payment of some expenses.

 Volunteers in this area will need to go through a screening process in order to assess their suitability for different roles.
-A working with children check may be required.

 Social visiting & companionship